calini/ilie.io/content/about/index.md

 Hello world!
 (How original, innit?)

-This is my blog, of ideas and projects I have been working on, be it software, electronics, 3D printing, or DIY.
+This is my blog, where I will be writing about  ideas and projects I have been working on within software, electronics, 3D printing, DIY and more.

 Some of my writing might be incorrect, either technically or politically, pure rambling, or might not make sense.
-We are all [human, after all](https://www.youtube.com/watch?v=PXYeARRyDWk), and the scope of this exercise is for both sides of this page to learn and connect.
+We are all [human, after all](https://www.youtube.com/watch?v=PXYeARRyDWk), and the goal of this exercise is for both reader and writer to connect and improve.

 Thanks for checking out my little place on the internet, and I hope you'll enjoy the content! - Calin